-Yigal Kerszenbaum is JFF’s managing director for innovative finance, a role in which he will oversee the organization’s investment strategy.
-He was the founder and managing director of the Employment Technology Fund (ETF), which is now ETF@JFFLabs.
+Yigal Kerszenbaum is the founding managing partner of JFF Ventures, Jobs for the Future’s impact investing arm.
+In that role, he has overall oversight of JFF’s innovative finance and investment strategy.
+He was the founder and managing director of the Employment Technology Fund (ETF@JFFLabs), which is now JFF Ventures.

-An expert in impact investing, Yigal’s goal in managing ETF@JFFLabs is to support entrepreneurs who develop technology solutions to train and upskill low-income and lower-skill adults and connect people from underserved communities with employment opportunities.
+An expert in impact investing, Yigal’s goal in managing JFF Ventures is to support entrepreneurs who develop technology solutions that can be used to train and upskill workers in low-wage jobs and connect them to high-quality occupations and employment opportunities that lead to economic advancement.

-Before founding ETF, he worked at the Rockefeller Foundation, where he managed a global portfolio of 25 impact and program-related investments that was valued at more than $60 million.
+Before founding JFF Ventures, he worked at the Rockefeller Foundation, where he managed a global portfolio of 25 impact and program-related investments that was valued at more than $60 million.

 Earlier in his career, Yigal was an investment professional on the private equity team at Developing World Markets, an impact investment fund manager focused on inclusive finance.